codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 ## Foundation to explore

 By now you have a solid foundation to start exploring other data structures from.
 Next you can look into using Graphs with the Depth-First Algorithm.
 Or how to use Dijkstra Algorithm to calculate the shortest route between two locations.
+You can learn more about the basics of route finding algorithms on [Khan Academy](https://www.khanacademy.org/computing/computer-science/algorithms/intro-to-algorithms/a/route-finding).